Onboarding New Products

 To provide attribute values, you have to first learn what the requirements are for the various types.
 Some values must be strings, for example, or integers, or values chosen from a list.
 Some attributes allow multiple values.

 To find out more about those requirements, use the Product Attributes API.
+The attributes used for image submission and product size options are treated separately in their own sections below.

 Note